-To be eligible to earn Vesting Service and Pension and Bonus Credits for your military service you must:
+To be eligible to earn a Year of Vesting Service and Pension and Bonus Credits for your military service you must:

-- Notify your employer that you have been called to service; - Leave service under honorable conditions (do not receive a dishonorable discharge); and - Report back to work or apply for reemployment within two years after you complete your active duty, or be unable to report back to work due to a total and permanent disability or death that occurred during active duty.
+- Notify your participating employer that you have been called to service; - Leave service under a condition that is not dishonorable; and - Report back to work or apply for reemployment within two years after you complete your active duty, or be unable to report back to work as a Laborer for at least two years due to a total and permanent disability or death that occurred during active duty.

-If you meet these eligibility requirements, you may be credited with 40 hours for each week that you were absent from Covered Employment and serving in the uniformed services of the United States.
+If you meet the above eligibility requirements, you may be credited with 40 hours for each week that you were absent from Covered Employment and serving in the uniformed services of the United States.
 If you have any questions regarding military service or your return to work after military service, you should call the Pension Department of the Fund Office.